 The Thames path section is much more picturesque, with a wide riverside promenade, and an urban park with an avenue of trees.

-At Putney Bridge, there is a riveride Wetherspoons pub, suitable fro groups, with a terrace.
+At Putney Bridge, there are two riveride pubs, suitable for groups, with a terrace.

-For drivers, Colliers Wood has free parking at weekends.
-On weekdays, the closest (reliable) free parking is around SW19 2HL.
-Use the cut-through to Devonshire road.
-Turn left.
-Continue on to Clarendon.
-Right on Colwood Gardens.
-Right to the tube station.
+For drivers, Colliers Wood has (mostly) free parking at weekends, and after 6:30 weekdays.
 Regular buses return from Putney to Tooting Broadway.
-From there, its either 1 tube stop, a 1km walk, or a buse.
+From there, it's either 1 tube stop, a 1 km walk, or a bus.

 After the walk, we would love to get your feedback

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234